 Technology is always advancing, and if you’re not keeping up with the times, then you might quickly find yourself falling behind.
 By knowing the best practices for your computer, you’ll be able to increase download speed, make it run faster, and be able to run more programs all at the same time.
 Aside from looking up how to “service” your Mac or another computer, you’ll also want to review what’s installed on your computer from time to time.
 Having too many apps will cause problems, and unnecessarily so if you’re not even using them.

 There have been full-length movies shot with an iPhone; this should showcase just how much potential there is when it comes to tech!
 If you’ve got a modern laptop, then you’ll be able to access some of the best creative programs available.
 Whether that’s making movies, or making music, or just getting into photography, your computer can be an invaluable tool that’ll help you to achieve the best.
 Instead of scrolling through Facebook, dedicate your evening to a creative project; you’ll have fun, and you never know where it might lead.

 Of course, your computer won’t be the only technology in your life.
 There’s also that thing that you carry around in your pocket all day: your smartphone!
-If you have a Mac and an iPhone, then you have a lot of potential for them to talk to one another.
+If you have a Mac and an iPhone, then you have a lot of potentials for them to talk to one another.
 Indeed, a large chunk of the apps (and especially the native ones) talk to each other, which can significantly enhance your productivity.